boalang/bio/supplemental/Data_Generation.md

 ```

-## Data generation
+## Boa<sub>g</sub> Data generation from the raw data
-* After downloading the dataset from NCBI you can rub the following command in the Command_Line folder in this repository:
+* After downloading the dataset from NCBI you can run the following command in the Command_Line folder in this repository:

 ```
  bash runbash.sh output_path  raw_data